-The Ultimate Guide to Small Freight Shipping with Ease and Confidence
+The ultimate guide to Small Freight Shipping with ease and confidence

 If you have a cargo shipment that you need to move by truck, but it’s not a huge shipment that could fill an entire cargo trailer, then a small freight option like partial truckload freight (PTL freight) or less-than-truckload freight (LTL freight) may be the right option for you.